Independent operators

 Why is the business who has hired me holding my payment?

-A worker/independent operator status decision confirms if you are an employee (worker) or an independent operator.
+A worker/independent operator status decision confirms if you’re an employee (worker) or an independent operator.
 This confirms if a business who has hired you is responsible for reporting and paying for your WSIB coverage.
-Until a decision has been made, the business may hold back a payment to you because it may be held liable for premiums for the labour portion of the contract (see the Clearance FAQs).
-Getting a status decision before or at the start of the work, will avoid your payment being held back.
+Until a decision has been made, the business may hold back payment to you because it may be held liable for premiums for the labour portion of the contract.
+You can read our clearance FAQs for more detail.

 How long is the status decision valid?